 - A statement of research goals and accomplishments by the applicant (250 word maximum)

 - A supporting statement by the applicant’s research advisor (single page maximum).
 Please note that the advisor will receive a separate email requesting a supporting statement.
-The deadline for the letter of support is 6 June 2020.
+The deadline for the letter of support is three days after the abstract submission deadline.

-Members of the SETAC North America Awards and Fellowships Subcommittee for Travel and Minority Awards evaluate and rank all applications.
+Members of the SETAC North America Awards and Fellowships Subcommittee evaluate and rank all Student Attendance Grant applications.
 The number of awards will be limited by available funds, and applicants will be ranked on the basis of the following criteria:

 - Completeness and timeliness of the application package